 1.3 Instead of resizing the array to be half as large as soon as it is strictly less than half full, we could resize the array to half of its current size when it is exactly a quarter full.
 This will lead to O(1) amortized cost per remove operation.
-Using an array of size 11 (limit 12), show the effect of an add operation followed by the sequence of remove operations that causes the array to resize.
+Using an array of size 11 (limit 12), show the effect of an add operation followed by the sequence of remove operations that causes the array to resize once.
+Stop as soon as it resizes, and do not write "..." anywhere.
 As before, show the size and limit of the array after each operation, and indicate how many array writes each step takes.
 The first two lines are given for you.
+You may not need all lines provided.